lyc2345/DS/README.md

 ## Usage
 Differential Synchronizatioin step by step
 1. diff client and shadow
-2. apply remote into client
+2. create a newClient and make it equal to remote
 3. apply client_shadow (step.1) into newClient (step.2)
-4. diff remote and whole new client(step.3)
+4. diff remote and newClient (step.3)
-5. push diff(step.4) , whole new client == new remote
+5. push diff (step.4) to remote, so that new remote == new client
-6. if push success, save whole new client in shadow.
+6. if push success, save new client in shadow

 ## Example
 This example you can refer to Tests.m line: 148, test 3.1